uniho/BladeBreakIn/README.md

 ## 👶 First steps

-See sample codes put in `/bd/views/sample` and `/bd/scss/sample` directories.
+See sample codes put in `/bd/views/sample`, `/bd/scss/sample`, and `/bd/markdowns/sample` directories.
+As you can see, these are using Blade Template, SCSS, and Markdown.

 Let's make your `/bd/views/index.blade.php`.